nlara6156/CPE487/README.md

            END IF;
         END IF;
 ```
+- This process was created to draw each individual random ball.
+- The condition shown above is repeated 13 times to draw 13 different balls.
 ```
     -- process to compute random x and y positions for balls -- uses clock to make as random as possible